-Learning Outcomes: Advanced Degree
+Advanced Degree

 GRADUATE "DEGREE LEVEL CORRESPONDING COURSE CORRESPONDING COURSE EXPECTATIONS" GOALS AND OUTCOMES ELEMENTS / ASSIGNMENTS EXPECTATIONS: In this course students are expected to demonstrate the following: 1.
-Depth and Breadth of Knowledge is defined as a set of increasing levels of understanding within a student's area of specialization, a general familiarity with the book of Jeremiah and will be able to identify (and apply?) variety of traditional and innovative interpretive course requirements as a whole

-GRADUATE "DEGREE LEVEL EXPECTATIONS" CORRESPONDING COURSE GOALS AND OUTCOMES CORRESPONDING COURSE ELEMENTS / ASSIGNMENTS methodologies, primary & secondary sources, historical developments and interdisciplinarity. techniques and strategies (including reading within the context of the Ancient Near East, theological exegesis, disaster and trauma studies, and narrative criticism).
-2. Research and Scholarship is defined as the ability to identify a new or unresolved question, to locate that question within a corpus of scholarly research & assess critically the relevant literature, to adopt a methodology(-ies), and to then formulate a thesis and reasoned argument(s) on the basis of the evidence. an ability to organize and construct a research project and to present the results in a clear and cogently argued manner final paper 3.
+Depth and Breadth of Knowledge is defined as a set of increasing levels of understanding within a student's area of specialization, methodologies, primary & secondary sources, historical developments and inter- disciplinarity. a general familiarity with the book of Jeremiah and will be able to identify and apply a variety of traditional and innovative interpretive techniques and strategies (including reading within the context of the Ancient Near East, theological exegesis, disaster and trauma studies, and narrative criticism). course requirements as a whole 2.
+Research and Scholarship is defined as the ability to identify a new or unresolved question, to locate that question within a corpus of scholarly research & assess critically the relevant literature, to adopt a methodology(-ies), and to then formulate a thesis and reasoned argument(s) on the basis of the evidence. an ability to organize and construct a research project and to present the results in a clear and cogently argued manner final paper 3.
 Level of Application of Knowledge is defined as the ability to engage in self-directed or assisted research, and the ability to produce innovative or original analysis within the context of graduate seminars and courses.
-In some cases this includes the application of a research language.
-4. Professional Capacity or Autonomy is defined as the ability to translate the knowledge gained in other research or professional settings, e.g., to undertake further studies in their area of concentration; or to enter or return to other professional vocations for which an advanced understanding of Theological Studies is necessary or beneficial.
-5. Level of Communication Skills is defined as clear and effective communication in an ability to construct an oral presentation in a clear and effective manner class presentation
+In some cases this includes the application of a research language. an ability to do self-guided research in the book of Jeremiah and the ability to construct innovative and original analysis which uses one or more of the methodologies presented in the class final paper